grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 ## Traces

-Distributed tracing allows backend plugin developers to create custom spans in their plugins, and send them to the same endpoint and with the same propagation format as the main Grafana instance.
+Distributed tracing allows backend plugin developers to create custom spans in their plugins, and then send them to the same endpoint and with the same propagation format as the main Grafana instance.
 The tracing context is also propagated from the Grafana instance to the plugin, so the plugin's spans will be correlated to the correct trace.

 :::note

-This feature requires at least Grafana 9.5.0, and your plugin needs to be built at least with grafana-plugins-sdk-go v0.157.0.
-If you run a plugin with tracing features on an older version of Grafana, tracing is disabled.
+This feature requires at least Grafana 9.5.0, and your plugin needs to be built at least with `grafana-plugins-sdk-go v0.157.0`.
+If you run a plugin with tracing features on an older version of Grafana, tracing will be disabled.

 :::

 ### Plugin configuration

-Plugin tracing must be enabled manually on a per-plugin basis, by specifying `tracing = true` in the plugin's config section:
+Plugin tracing must be enabled manually on a per-plugin basis.
+To do so, specify`tracing = true` in the plugin's config section:

 ```
 [plugin.myorg-myplugin-datasource]